Dunham Massey has a long history, as reflected in its 45 historically listed buildings.

 It was a locally important area of Cheshire County during the medieval period, and was the

-seat of the Massey barony.
+seat of the ancient Massey barony.
 The Georgian hall, with the remains of a castle

-on its grounds, is now a popular tourist attraction owned and operated by the
+on its grounds, is now a popular tourist attraction.

 The old Roman road between Chester and York passes between Dunham Massey and

 the city of Bowdon and today forms the boundary between the two.
 The name Dunham is derived